pwoodhouse2000/todoist-capacities-sync/README.md

 Follow the complete guide in **[NOTION_SETUP.md](NOTION_SETUP.md)** to:
 1. Create a Notion integration
-2. Set up two Notion databases (Tasks and Projects)
+2. Set up four Notion databases: Tasks, Projects, Areas, and People
 3. Get your API key and database IDs
+4. Create the seven predefined PARA areas in the Areas database

 ### 3. Configure Environment